joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/ExampleLessons/LessonMVVM.md

 {
     "id": "mvvm_architecture_ios",
-    "title": "MVVM Architecture for iOS Development using SwiftUI", "description": "An introductory lesson on MVVM architecture and how to implement it in iOS development with SwiftUI, covering key components, benefits, and implementation examples."
+    "title": "MVVM Architecture for iOS Development using SwiftUI", "description": "An introductory lesson on MVVM architecture and how to implement it in iOS development with SwiftUI, covering key components, benefits, and implementation examples.", "tags": ["mvvm", "model-view-viewmodel", "mvvm architecture", "mvvm design pattern", "design pattern", "ios architectures"]
 }
 {| endmetadata |}